j-bill/magnet2torrent/README.md

 Requires aria2 - install with sudo apt install aria2

 *Edit the file and folder variables in the shell script to change the magnet link containing file and target folder.*

+*Note: this script will do one magnet link after the other, so older links might take a considerable amount of time until they're done.*